josnelihurt/learning-cuda/DOCKER-QUICK-START.md

 # Find what's using it
 sudo lsof -i :443

-# Stop Caddy if running from dev setup
+# Stop development server if running
 ./scripts/kill-services.sh
 ```